laurentperrinet/Perrinet20PredictiveProcessing/README.md

 apply the FEP to vision as a normative approach.
 Furthermore, visual representations should handle geometrical transformations (such as the motion of a visual object) but also sensory modifications, such as with eye movements.
-Extending this principle with the capacity of actively sampling sensory input, we will define Active Inference (AI) and its potential role in understanding vision, and also behaviors such as eye movements (see sec.
+Extending the previous principle with the capacity of actively sampling sensory input, we will define Active Inference (AI) and illustrate its potential role in understanding vision, and also behaviors such as eye movements (see sec.
 2).
 Then, we will extend it to understand how such processes may be implemented in retinotopic maps (see sec.
 3).
 In particular, we will show how such a model may explain a visual illusion, the Flash-lag effect.
 This will then be compared with neurophysiological data.
 Finally, we will review possible implementations of such models in Spiking Neural Networks (see sec.
 4).
 In particular, we will review some models of elementary micro-circuits and detail some potential rules for learning the structure of their connections in an unsupervised manner.
 We will conclude by synthesizing these results and their limits.

 2 Active Inference and the "optimality" of vision {#sec:AI}
 =================================================